Recovery Plan Ad Hoc Report results

 Plan Title Plan Stage Plan Lead Region (FWS) Plan Lead Office (FWS) Species Common Name Species Scientific Name Action Priority Action Number Action Description Action Status Estimated Initiation Date Estimated Completion Date Action Lead Agencies Responsible Parties Work Types Labor Types Comments Implementation Activity Number Implementation Activity Description Implementation Activity Status Implementation Activity Estimated Initiation Date Implementation Activity Estimated Completion Date Implementation Activity Labor Types Implementation Activity Work Types Implementation Activity Responsible Parties Implementation Activity Comments Implementation Activity Species

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.1.3 Coordinate between FS and WDNR on management of Camas Meadows Ongoing Current FY 2000 - FY 2004 Other Washington Department of Natural Resources, U.S. Forest Service Management: General, Management: Planning Species Expert, Internal Technical Assistance, Internal Administrative Annual, or more frequent meetings of the recovery technical group are accomplishing this task.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.1.3 Coordinate between FS and WDNR on management of Camas Meadows Ongoing Current FY 2000 - FY 2004 Other U.S. Forest Service, Washington Department of Natural Resources Management: General, Management: Planning Internal Administrative, Internal Technical Assistance, Species Expert Annual, or more frequent meetings of the recovery technical group are accomplishing this task.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.1.4 Develop management plans for FS and WDNR populations Ongoing Not Current FY 2006 Other Washington Department of Natural Resources, U.S. Forest Service Management: General, Management: Planning Contract, Internal Technical Assistance See 1.1.1-1.1.2 above
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.1.4 Develop management plans for FS and WDNR populations Ongoing Not Current FY 2006 Other U.S. Forest Service, Washington Department of Natural Resources Management: General, Management: Planning Contract, Internal Technical Assistance See 1.1.1-1.1.2 above

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 1.1.1 Review and update Camas Meadows management plan Ongoing Not Current FY 2009 Other Washington Department of Natural Resources Management: General, Management: Planning Contract Two revisions anticipated over recovery period.
 One draft revision completed by contract 2011.
 WDNR's plan remains in draft as of 2013.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.1.1 Analyze existing data on habitat requirements Ongoing Current FY 2009 FY 2025 Other Washington Department of Natural Resources, U.S. Forest Service Management: Reintroduction, Management: Habitat Maintenance and Manipulation, Other: Information and Education, Research: Population Surveys, Research: Habitat Requirements, Research: Demographic Studies Internal Technical Assistance, Contract 2022: 2020-2022; ongoing implementation of Rare Care research project to analyze habitat requirements (including microsite characteristics) at experimental plots at Mountain Home and Camas Meadows WADNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.1.1 Analyze existing data on habitat requirements Complete FY 2009 FY 2025 Other Academic institutions, Private landowners, Washington Department of Natural Resources Management: Reintroduction, Management: Habitat Maintenance and Manipulation, Other: Information and Education, Research: Population Surveys, Research: Habitat Requirements, Research: Demographic Studies Contract, Internal Technical Assistance 2024: Rare Care completed their study analyzing habitat requirements at Mountain Home (refer to 2.1.2).
+WDNR completed the habitat suitability model.
+Sites were visited in 2023 to assess modeled results.
+Deer Park Spring, Tronsen Meadow, Swakane, and Horse Lake (CDLT) were identified as having good habitat.
+A RIP proposal for outplanting at Horse Lake for 2025 was not selected.
+2022: 2020-2022; ongoing implementation of Rare Care research project to analyze habitat requirements (including microsite characteristics) at experimental plots at Mountain Home and Camas Meadows WADNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
 This project was completed in 2022.
 To identify potential occurrences and potential outplanting sites, ground truthing of historic occurrences was completed by WADNR NHP in 2019-2021 and summarized in the WADNR Status and Conservation Assessment of SIORCA in 2022 as prepared for USFWS.
 Ground truthing of potential habitat by UW Rare Care, WADNR, and other members of the SIORCA recovery tech team occurred in 2022 and is ongoing as part of Rare Care's reintroduction project funded in 2020.
 Funded in 2020 for Rare Care to analyze habitat requirements at experimental plots at Mountain Home.
 Project funded with WA Natural Heritage program to analyze all existing but unused data; funded in 2008, to be completed in 2011.
 Significant work completed in 2011, but not fully completed.
 Need dedicated funding.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.1.2 Collect and analyze additional data on habitat requirements Ongoing Current FY 2020 FY 2023 Other Washington Department of Natural Resources, U.S. Forest Service Research: Habitat Requirements Graduate Student, Contract 2022: 2020-2022 Rare Care conducted research project funded by USFWS RIF to collect and analyze data on habitat requirements including microsite characteristics at Mountain Home and Camas Meadows.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.1.2 Collect and analyze additional data on habitat requirements Complete FY 2020 FY 2023 Other U.S. Forest Service, Washington Department of Natural Resources Research: Habitat Requirements Contract, Graduate Student 2024: Rare Care completed their study analyzing habitat requirements at Mountain Home.
+They developed a Vegetation Habitat Plan for the landowners, and a final report on habitat enhancement within their study plots.
+Rare Care investigated vegetation treatments in monitoring plots between 2019 and 2022, and collected estimates of percent vegetation cover, light availability and percent soil moisture each summer.
+Results of the suitable habitat model are in 2.1.2.
+No RIP funds awarded for 2025 to continue with work.
+2022: 2020-2022 Rare Care conducted research project funded by USFWS RIP to collect and analyze data on habitat requirements including microsite characteristics at Mountain Home and Camas Meadows.
 Completion expected in 2022.
 Report expected in 2023.
 Rare Care funded in 2020 to collect and analyze additional data on habitat requirements at Mountain Home.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.2 Study weevil predation on seeds Ongoing Current FY 2006 FY 2024 Other Academic institutions, U.S. Forest Service, Other Research: Predation Species Expert, Contract 2022: Weevil predation study ongoing by Quamash EcoResearch.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.2 Study weevil predation on seeds Ongoing Not Current FY 2006 FY 2024 Other Academic institutions, Other, U.S. Forest Service Research: Predation Contract, Species Expert 2024: Quamash EcoResearch submitted a research proposal to study weeval predation that was not selected for RIP funds in 2023.
+They might submit a proposal in the future.
+2022: Weevil predation study ongoing by Quamash EcoResearch.
 Preliminary results reported to USFWS and SIORCA recovery technical working group in 2022.
 2021 - Project funded to IAE (subcontract Quamash EcoResearch) to observe and record weevil predation at Camas Lands NAP, Poison Canyon (USFS), and Mountain Home (private).
 Project will estimate weevil predation rates at each site.
 FY 2010 - Data collection expanded and broadened to include additional parameters.
 Final report from WA Natural Heritage Program due in FY 2011.
 Draft project report complete.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.3 Study effects of fire and woody cover removal Ongoing Current FY 2007 FY 2023 Washington Department of Natural Resources, Academic institutions, U.S. Forest Service Washington Department of Natural Resources, Academic institutions, U.S. Forest Service, Private landowners Research: Population Assessment, Research: Competition Species Expert, Contract 2019-2022 - Project will study overstory and understory thinning, raking, mowing, and prescribed burning at Mountain Home to determine best management practices for managing habitat for SIORCA.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.3 Study effects of fire and woody cover removal Ongoing Current FY 2007 FY 2026 Washington Department of Natural Resources, Academic institutions, U.S. Forest Service Academic institutions, Private landowners, U.S. Forest Service, Washington Department of Natural Resources Research: Population Assessment, Research: Competition Contract, Species Expert 2024: Rare Care was awarded RIP funding (F23AC03007) to continue this study.
+Will be complete in 2026.
+2019-2022 - Project will study overstory and understory thinning, raking, mowing, and prescribed burning at Mountain Home to determine best management practices for managing habitat for SIORCA.
 2021 - Before and after prescribed burn project on USFS property at Poison Canyon site in and around SIORCA habitat.
 Project funded in 2008 with USFS Partners to study fire and canopy management to improve habitat; completed in 2009-2010.
 Ongoing WDNR monitoring previous burn on main population in 2010.
 2012 - Recent observations in burned areas suggest beneficial effects to the species from fire.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 2.5 Create and maintain database for survey results Ongoing Current FY 2009 Other Washington Department of Natural Resources, Academic institutions Research: Population Assessment, Research: Habitat Status, Research: Demographic Studies Species Expert, Contract An additional part of project funding for Recovery Action 2.1.2.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 2.5 Create and maintain database for survey results Ongoing Current FY 2009 Other Academic institutions, Washington Department of Natural Resources Research: Population Assessment, Research: Habitat Status, Research: Demographic Studies Contract, Species Expert An additional part of project funding for Recovery Action 2.1.2.
 WDNR Natural Heritage maintains current database and houses all survey information.
 WDNR created an internal GIS project through Section 6 for us to view all updated occurrence information for SIORCA.
 WDNR Camas Lands NAP survey info is housed with WDNR.
 Poison Canyon data is maintained by USFS.
 Mountain Home data is maintained by USFWS ES through census surveys every 1-3 years.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.6 Study effects of ground disturbance Ongoing Current FY 2023 Private landowners Washington Department of Natural Resources Research: Habitat Requirements Labor type not yet selected 2022: 2020-2022 ongoing research project at Mountain Home population by UW Rare Care to develop site specific management recommendations for Mountain Home using experimental plots and fire, seeding, and mowing.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.6 Study effects of ground disturbance Ongoing Current FY 2026 Private landowners Washington Department of Natural Resources Research: Habitat Requirements Labor type not yet selected 20224: Rare Care extended their habitat enhancement work at Mountain Home through 2026 (F23AC03007).
+2022: 2020-2022 ongoing research project at Mountain Home population by UW Rare Care to develop site specific management recommendations for Mountain Home using experimental plots and fire, seeding, and mowing.
 Pre- and post-prescribed fire monitoring project study funded by USFWS Recovery Implementation Funds (RIF) at Camas Meadows population to improve our understanding of how prescribed fire can be used to maintain suitable habitat conditions and stimulate germination for SIORCA.
 Project funded in 2019 to Rare Care to study the effects of ground disturbance, fire, mowing, and scraping at Mountain Home.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.7 Study effects of herbivory Ongoing Current FY 2023 Other Washington Department of Natural Resources, U.S. Forest Service Research: Management Techniques Contract 2022: RIF-funded weevil predation study conducted by Quamash EcoResearch is ongoing.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.7 Study effects of herbivory Ongoing Current FY 2023 Other U.S. Forest Service, Washington Department of Natural Resources Research: Management Techniques Contract 2022: RIF-funded weevil predation study conducted by Quamash EcoResearch is ongoing.
 Preliminary results reported to USFWS and SIORCA recovery technical working group in 2022.
 Project funded in 2021 for IAE (subcontract Quamash EcoResearch) to study the effects of weevil herbivory at Camas Lands, Mountain Home, and Poison Canyon.

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 4.1 Develop a reintroduction plan Ongoing Current FY 2024 Other Washington Department of Natural Resources Management: Reintroduction Contract Project funded in 2021 to Rare Care to determine how to establish viable populations, determine the best reintroduction methodology to suitable habitat, and to establish up to 4 new populations in the species range.
 Potentially suitable habitat sites for outplanting have been identified by RIF-funded project to WADNR and UW Rare Care.
 Ground truthing of potential sites started in 2022 and will continue in 2023.
 Plants have been grown out at Derby Canyon Natives and outplanting is expected to commence once suitable sites have been identified.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 4.2 Implement reintroduction plan Ongoing Current FY 2033 Other Washington Department of Natural Resources, U.S. Forest Service Management: Reintroduction Species Expert, Contract, Internal Technical Assistance Project funded in 2021 to Rare Care to determine how to establish viable populations, determine the best reintroduction methodology to suitable habitat, and to establish up to 4 new populations in the species range.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 4.2 Implement reintroduction plan Ongoing Current FY 2033 Other U.S. Forest Service, Washington Department of Natural Resources Management: Reintroduction Contract, Internal Technical Assistance, Species Expert Project funded in 2021 to Rare Care to determine how to establish viable populations, determine the best reintroduction methodology to suitable habitat, and to establish up to 4 new populations in the species range.
 Potentially suitable habitat sites for outplanting have been identified by RIF-funded project to WADNR and UW Rare Care.
 Ground truthing of potential sites started in 2022 and will continue in 2023.
 Plants have been grown out at Derby Canyon Natives and outplanting is expected to commence once suitable sites have been identified.
 Commencement depends upon initiation of Action 4.1

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 8 Develop outreach materials Ongoing Current FY 2009 FY 2025 Private landowners, Other U.S. Fish and Wildlife Service Management: Land Use, Other: Information and Education Contract, Internal Technical Assistance 2022: USFWS and WDNR working on a prescribed pre and post fire story for SIORCA.
 Andrew LaValle is point.
 WFWO/Andrew produced an outreach video on SIORCA monitoring and recovery efforts in July 2022 that was shared on WFWO and USFWS national social media platforms.
 Beginning discussions with Leavenworth Fish Hatchery as a potential site for outplanting and interpretive materials, educational wayside displays, and environmental education opportunities.
 2021: University of Washington students created a Washington Plant Story Map dedicated to listed plant species in Washington.
 SIORCA has a featured page and story map was sent out to all partners and published via social media outlets.
 Chelan-Douglas Land Trust created and displays an outreach board on their property at Mountain Home Ridge in 2014.
 Funded as additional part of 2008 proposal with WADNR Natural Heritage Program for Recovery Action 1.3.2.
 Completed in 2013.